the-collab-lab/smart-shopping-list-deprecated/ORIENTATION-en.md

 When new developers and mentors join the Collab Lab community they join a group of brilliant and supportive friends that stretch across the globe.
 Every quarter a new cohort starts that consists of several regionally-based teams.
 Those teams are comprised of four developers who collaborate to complete an app of their own and three mentors to help support them through the project.

+_Why are we sharing the pronouns we use to describe ourselves?_

+Gender identity is a significant part of who we are as individuals, and we want our developers to feel comfortable bringing their whole selves to Collab Lab.
+[Here's a great blog post](https://www.cultureamp.com/blog/sharing-gender-pronouns-at-work/) with more information about the use of gender pronouns.

 ## Why do we do what we do?

 Knowing how to code is just one aspect of being a professional web developer.
 Another super important skill is knowing how to collaborate effectively on a software team—that’s where Collab Lab comes into play!